 Starting with version 9.7, vCloud Director can also act as an HTTP proxy server between tenants and software-defined data centers (SDDCs).
 An SDDC encapsulates the infrastructure of an attached vCenter Server instance.
-See Managing SDDCs and SDDC Proxies.
+See Managing Dedicated vCenter Server Instances and Proxies.